Bryiu/Obsidian/Electronics/AC/Calculations/RC/RC Transients.md

 - ==This is the principal of capacitive reactance==
 	- Capacitive reactance only applies to sine waves
 	- High capacitive reactance produces a short time constant
-	- Low capacitive reactance produces a short time constant
+	- Low capacitive reactance produces a long time constant

 # Coupling Capacitors